centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-oracle-goldengate-ssh.md

 ### Monitored Objects

-The Plugin-Pack includes monitoring of Processes.
+The Plugin-Pack includes monitoring of status and lags of Oracle GG Processes thanks to GGSCI command-line utility.

 ### Collected Metrics